 Our headline reinvestment is in building new homes.
-In 2013/14, Orbit built 600 new homes without grant, made £0.2m initial investment in EERP (Energy Efficiency Renewal Programme) in our homes and an additional £1.6m in community investment and customer advice services.
+In 2013/14, the Orbit Group built 600 new homes without grant, made £0.2m initial investment in EERP (Energy Efficiency Renewal Programme) in our homes and an additional £1.6m in community investment and customer advice services.